 Gippsland National Institute for Forest Products Innovation

-In collaboration with the Commonwealth the Gippsland Centre of the National Institute for Forest Products Innovation (NIFPI) will open later this year as part of the Victorian Forestry Plan’s promotion of research and development opportunities to help diversify the sector.
+In collaboration with the Commonwealth the Gippsland Centre of the National Institute for Forest Products Innovation (NIFPI) is part of the Victorian Forestry Plan’s promotion of research and development opportunities to help diversify the sector.

 The initiative will complement future grants to individual businesses under the Victorian Timber Innovation Fund, assisting the industry to transition from native timber harvesting to plantation timber.